 It is widely understood that learning outdoors is motivating, memorable and meaningful for children.
 With our school grounds benefiting from a revamped playground area and school garden we are making more of our outdoor spaces for learning.
-Every Friday afternoon the classes take turns to work with Mrs Davies and other school staff on outdoor team building and problem solving and forest school activities.
+Each half term the classes take turns to work with Mrs Davies and other school staff on outdoor team building, problem solving and forest school activities.
 These are designed to develop skills in communication, collaboration and resilience alongside physical skills such as balance, stamina and co-ordination as well as personal safety, bushcraft and woodcraft.
-The activities often incorporate learning in other curriculum areas […]
+The activities often incorporate learning in other curriculum areas such […]

 We believe that residential experiences are an invaluable part of a child’s education and as such we provide these opportunities from they very first year of school.
 Spending time away form home, learning new skills and taking more responsibility for yourself all support our Reception – Year 2: For the first three years at Clifton School children are invited to an overnight sleepover in the Summer term.
 An evening meal, outdoor activities, camp fire, sleeping in the classrooms and breakfast with friends all help make our Infant sleepover a favourite with children and staff and is always a night to […]

 We were so lucky with the weather this year and ate both our evening meal and breakfast outdoors – a first in the history of Clifton’s Infant Sleepover.
 The children enjoyed a party tea before getting going on a range of activities including teambuilding games, osprey nest building, making bird feeders and woodcrafts with Dave Corrie.
 As the sun went down our campfire was lit and it was time for songs, hot chocolate and marshmellows!
 No wonder everyone was ready for bed and a good night’s sleep.
 After breakfast and games it was time to pack up your own camping […]